 Our academic staff includes academic directors, teachers and tutors, who, together, ensure high-quality delivery of the academic aspects of our programmes.

-Our support and admin staff includes resident deans, resident mentors, activity coordinators and student helpers.
+Depending upon the nature and size of the programme, our support and admin staff includes resident deans, resident mentors, activity coordinators and student helpers.

 We will have a dedicated, 24-hour telephone helpline for parents/legal guardians and students throughout the programme they are attending.